dheimgartner/OPSR/NOTES.md

   - the lm just parses the formula and prepares the input
   - see 4 steps in Formula vignette
   -[x] understand (1) processing the call
-- lm() which is a high-level formula interface to the work-horse lm.fit() function -[x] Follow this convention opsr() and opsr.fit()
-- The (conditional) expectation formulas in the paper can be used for predict function
+-[x] lm() which is a high-level formula interface to the work-horse lm.fit() function -[x] Follow this convention opsr() and opsr.fit() -[x] The (conditional) expectation formulas in the paper can be used for predict function
   - Maybe one should add functionality to predict the ordered outcome in isolation
   - We should also compute the standard error of the (conditional) expectation (treatment effect)
   - Using the delta method: see delta_method.R
+    - However, not that easy...
 -[x] First in opsr(formula, ...) => wrap f <- Formula(formula)
-- How to create reasonable starting values?
+-[ ] How to create reasonable starting values?
 2-step?
 For selection regular ordinal probit should do the trick, right? => how did Xinyi do it (also for sigma and rho)?
-- How to compute robust standard errors from maxLik output? => asked chat already => seems pretty easy (based on hessian and gradient which is returned by maxLik) => see also sandwich R package (maybe read JSS paper)
+  - See maybe Chiburis and/or Jimenez (references in Xinyu) -[ ] How to compute robust standard errors from maxLik output? => asked chat already => seems pretty easy (based on hessian and gradient which is returned by maxLik) => see also sandwich R package (maybe read JSS paper)
   - stdev <- sqrt(abs(diag(solve(fit$hessian)))) as in OPSR MLE produces the same standard errors as in summary(fit) => these are note robust!
   - I think robust se and stuff should be computed in summary.opsr
     - default summary.maxLik() already useful => just wrap?